 Nonspendable fund balance - The portion of a governmental fund's net position that is not available to be spent, either short term or long term, in either its form or through legal restrictions.
-The Center has nonspendable fund balances in the General Fund's General Operations and General State Aid Safe Schools accounts and Institute Fund.
+The Center has nonspendable fund balances in the General Fund's General Operations and General State Aid - Safe Schools.